InRule/Samples/Developer Samples/WindowsContainers/readme.md

 ### About the compose file

 The `docker-compose.yml` file in the root of this repository describes the resources, services, that comprise a "vanilla" rule execution environment.

-It contains the following components (container alias are in parenthesis):
+The docker-compose file defines the following services (container alias are in parenthesis):

+* Web catalog manager (webcatman)
 * Rules execution service (rex)
 * Catalog service (cat)
 * SQL Express Db (db)